aileenzeng/sidewalk-docker/README.md

 ## General Steps
 1. Clone this repository (sidewalk-docker).
 Run `git clone https://github.com/aileenzeng/sidewalk-docker`.
 2. Clone the Project Sidewalk repository into the `website` folder of this directory.
 Check out the `593-sidewalk-docker` branch for now - this branch contains a few updates to the config files that are needed to make this project work properly with Docker.
-Run `git checkout 593-sidewalk-docker`.
+Run `git fetch` then `git checkout 593-sidewalk-docker`.
 3. Obtain a database dump.
 Name it `sidewalk.sql` and place it into the `resources` folder.
 4. Run `docker-compose build` in the project's root directory - this is the directory with the `docker-compose.yml` file.
 This command builds the `Dockerfile`s for the `website` and `db` services.
 This step can take ~3-4 minutes the first time.
 5. Run `docker-compose up -d db`.
 You will need to run this twice until the message says '`Starting sidewalk-docker_db_1 ... done`'.